germaximus/OConnell_2018/README.md

 | GRCh38.p12.gff    | 56394751c00a5bdfb74152a7ed146855 | Genome annotation                                         |

-**Prepare genome annotation for gene expression analysis.** I deleted extrachromosomal contigs and annotations.
-I also discarded 'Gnomon' (Predicted) records from gff file and only left RefSeq (manually curated).
-Perl scripts are included in the GitHub repository.
+**Preparation of genome annotation for gene expression analysis.** Extrachromosomal contigs and annotations were omitted.
+'Gnomon' (Predicted) records from gff file were also omitted and only 'RefSeq' (manually curated) left.
+Perl and R scripts are included in the GitHub repository.
 ```bash
 Discard_extrachromosomal_contigs.pl GRCh38.p12.fna >GRCh38.p12.custom.fna
 Discard_extrachromosomal_annotation.pl GRCh38.p12.gff >GRCh38.p12.custom.gff
 Discard_gnomon_annotation.pl >GRCh38.p12.Refseq.gff
 ```
-Remove non-coding RNA genes, leave only coding genes with their mRNA, transcript, exon, and CDS children features.
+Non-coding RNA genes were removed, only coding genes with their mRNA, transcript, exon, and CDS children features were left.
 '''R
 Discard_noncoding_annotation.R
 '''